Explaining Insurance for Homeowners Associations

 - Building Ordinance or Law: This coverage covers upgrades and repairs (which can be costly) required to bring an older building up to code after the damage is incurred.

-Exclusions and Supplemental CoverageWhile a community’s master policy might provide coverage in various areas, policies may have several exclusions.
-Because association’s policies will vary from community to community, becoming familiar with the exclusions under an HOA master policy makes it easier for boards to communicate coverage to homeowners.
+Exclusions and Supplemental CoverageThe role of an HOA's master policy is to provide coverage for the community in case something happens.
+However, there could be several exclusions that could affect homeowners.
+Becoming familiar with the exclusions under an HOA master policy makes it easier for boards to communicate coverage to homeowners.
 In turn, boards can help residents navigate home insurance policies to obtain coverage for things not addressed by their HOA insurance.

 “Owners should know what the association’s policy covers so they can get a corresponding policy that ensures complete protection without any gaps in coverage,” said Jamie George, vice president of insurance at FirstService Financial.
 “It should be a dynamic relationship.”